-◆ There is some concern about the over-dependence of the Taiwan economy on the Mainland.
-The key is to make the relationship inter-dependent.
-As long as there is continuing innovation in the Taiwan firms, for example, through continued investment in R&D, the dependence is mutual-while the market is on the Mainland, the technology is from Taiwan.
-It is only when innovation stops that the dependence turns into one-way.
+There is, understandably, some concern about the possible over-dependence of the Taiwan economy on the Mainland.
+Of course, diversification is one possible response, but it is easier said than done, especially given the current state of the World economy.
+However, it is important to realise that the key for avoiding over-dependence is to make the relationship inter-dependent.
+As long as there is continuing innovation in the Taiwan firms, for example, through continued investment in R&D, the dependence is mutual--while the market is on the Mainland, the technology is from Taiwan.
+It is only when innovation stops in Taiwan that the dependence turns into one-way.

-Concluding Remarks
+9. Concluding Remarks

-- ◆ This is the time for the Taiwan Government to launch some major public infrastructure projects, financing them through the sale of shares in companies like TSMC that are held by the Government. - ◆ Examples of such projects can include a high-speed rail link between Kaohsiung and Pingtung, or between Taipei and Hualien, which will help to integrate the economy of Taiwan.
-By using the shares to finance these projects, the Government can avoid enlarging the deficit of the recurrent budget. - ◆ Major public infrastructural projects can change expectations about the future of the economy and hence encourage investment and consumption.
+This is the time for the Taiwan Government to launch some major public infrastructure projects, financing them through the sale of shares in companies like TSMC that are held by the Government.
+Examples of such projects can include a high-speed rail link between Kaohsiung and Pingtung, or between Taipei and Hualien, or a bridge or tunnel connecting Taiwan and Penghu Islands, which will help to more fully integrate the economy of Taiwan.
+By using the Government-held shares to finance these projects, the Government can avoid enlarging the deficit of the recurrent budget or increasing the public debt.
+Major public infrastructural projects are the most effective way to turn around public expectations about the future of the economy and hence encourage both investment and consumption.